 STRESS AWARENESS MONTH

-A small amount of stress once in a while is a good thing, because it means you’re working hard and you care about what you’re doing.
+A small amount of stress once in a while is a good thing because it means you’re working hard and you care about what you’re doing.
 If you were never stressed, that would probably mean you’re living a lethargic lifestyle without a whole lot of work involved.
 However, too much stress doesn’t allow us to think straight, and is overbearing and counterproductive.
-Prolonged stress even leads to real physical problems and can cause strokes, IBS, ulcers, diabetes, muscle and joint pain, miscarriages, and many more.
+Prolonged stress leads to real physical problems and can cause strokes, IBS, ulcers, diabetes, muscle and joint pain, miscarriages, etc.

 This month, recognize the difference between good and bad stress and try to find your happy place within the madness.